Mak5er/Downloader-Bot/README.md

 The PostgreSQL database used by the bot includes the following tables:

 - `users` : Stores user information, including user ID, username, chat type, language, status, and referrer ID.
-- `downloaded_files` : Stores file_id of downloaded videos.
+- `downloaded_files` : Stores file_id of downloaded videos, urls, save date and tags.
-  and tags.

 ### Usage